theoddora/Interview_Prep/System Design/Glossary.md

 ## Bandwidth
 In computer networking, bandwidth refers to the amount of data a network can transmit over a connection in a given amount of time.
 So just like a co-worker might only have the bandwidth for a certain number of projects, a network only has bandwidth for a limited amount of data.
 Typically, bandwidth is represented in the number of bits, kilobits, megabits or gigabits that can be transmitted in 1 second.
 Synonymous with capacity, bandwidth describes data transfer rate.
 Bandwidth is not a measure of network speed -- a common misconception.

+## (CIA) triad

+The CIA triad represents three core principles in information security, and each of these principles plays a distinct yet interconnected role in safeguarding data and information systems.

+### Authenticity
+It is essential for verifying the identity of users, systems, or entities interacting with information systems.
+It prevents unauthorized access by ensuring that only legitimate users gain entry.

+Technique: authentication mechanism include something you know (e.g., passwords), something you have (e.g., security tokens), or something you are (e.g., bio-metrics).

+### Confidentiality
+Sensitive information is kept private and only accessible to authorized individuals or systems.
+Encryption is a common technique used to achieve confidentiality by ensuring data in a way that makes it unreadable to unauthorized parties.

+Technique: Encryption is a common method to achieve confidentiality.
+By encrypting data, it becomes unreadable to anyone without the proper decryption key.

+### Integrity
+It focuses on maintaining the accuracy and consistency of data, preventing unauthorized modifications, and ensuring that data remains trustworthy.
+Hash functions and digital signatures are commonly used to verify the integrity of data.

+Technique: hash functions play a significant role in maintaining integrity.
+When data is hashed, any change to the data results in a different hash value.